SALTADAL/Embrace-Partnership-Agent/README.md

 # Embrace Partnership Scoring Agent

 An AI agent that scores healthcare organizations as potential partners for [Embrace](https://sendembrace.com), a startup that helps friends and family create video montages for patients facing serious illness.
-Give the agent an organization name and it returns a 0-100 fit score, a five-dimension breakdown, three suggested decision-makers, and a draft outreach email — in under a minute.
+Give the agent an organization name and it returns a 0-100 fit score, a five-dimension breakdown, three suggested decision-makers, and a draft outreach email in under a minute.
 The agent compresses 20-30 minutes of manual prospect research into a single button click.

 ---

 ## Why I built this

 I'm Atlas Lad, founder of Embrace.
 We're scaling from clinical pilots at Duke, UNC, and City of Hope to broader hospital-system and nonprofit partnerships, and our outbound team needs to qualify hundreds of prospect organizations every week.
-Manual research — pulling up an org's website, scanning leadership pages, hunting for digital health initiatives, sketching an outreach angle — eats 20-30 minutes per organization.
+Manual research of pulling up an org's website, scanning leadership pages, hunting for digital health initiatives, sketching an outreach angle often takes 20-30 minutes per organization.
 Multiplied across our pipeline, that's the bottleneck on growth.

 This agent is part of my application to the **Innovate Carolina summer fellowship at UNC Chapel Hill**.
 It's a working demo of how Embrace's BD team uses agentic AI to compress the discovery-to-outreach loop, and it's also the operational backbone we use today.